 “Really?
 Do you think it was a bad decision?
 I don’t think I did anything risky.
 It isn’t my fault these things happen to me.”

 “No matter how nice I am, people just treat me badly.
 I know they are talking about me behind my back.
-I feel victimized.
+I am the victim here.
 I have to protect myself.”

 Emotional Distress is a common catch-all in litigation.
 It is not “proven,” it is assessed and described by a forensic expert qualified to render an expert opinion.
 Not every forensic psychiatrist or psychologist is skilled and experienced to address the nuances of every claim.
 The DSM5 is large enough to make the point.
-(Attorneys, if you aren’t familiar with the DSM5 you should look it up.
-It is the “bible” of diagnosis.)
+(For attorneys: The DSM5 is the diagnostic guide for mental disorders relied upon by Psychiatrists and Psychologists.)

 All parties need to be on the alert for armchair psychologists, some of whom have a license to practice law.
 Just about everyone feels qualified to speculate about the reasons for another person’s struggle.
 It’s America’s new past time.